Earwax removal – your common questions answered

 Having some earwax in your ears is completely normal.
 You don’t usually need to have it removed.
-But if earwax is starting to cause symptoms, such as hearing loss or earache, it might be time to do something about it.
-Here I answer your common questions about earwax removal.
+But if a build-up of earwax is starting to cause symptoms like hearing loss or earache, there are things you can do.
+Here I answer some common questions about earwax removal.

 doctor examining a person's ear